Konoca/Co-Op_HUD_plus/README.md

-# Better Coop HUD
+# Co-Op HUD+
 A mod for The Binding of Isaac: Repentence that changes the HUD to better display information when playing with multiple people.
+This mod is based on coopHUD by Srokks, which is no longer being updated.

 ## Required Mods
 * MinimapAPI (https://steamcommunity.com/sharedfiles/filedetails/?id=1978904635)